erikdejonge/puffin/README.md

 # Puffin

 Puffin is a Python replacement for awk.
 You already know Python.
+Use it on the command line.
 Turn this:

     $ wc -l *.txt  | awk '{s+=$1} END {print $s}'
     468